Generation of concurrence in a generalized central spin model with a three-spin interacting environment: Three-spin Ising chain and concurrence

 \subsection{Results}

 We analyze quantum phase transitions through the lens of entanglement by examining concurrence as a function of the transverse field \( h \) as shown in Fig.~\ref{fig:phase-diagramconc1}.
 This allows clearer identification of phase boundaries, especially in regions with commensurate and incommensurate order.
 The concurrence exhibits pronounced peaks at specific values of \( h \), indicating the critical points in the phase diagram.
-In Fig.~\ref{fig:phase-diagramconc1} (a), for \( J_3 = 0 \), the concurrence reaches a maximum near \( h \approx \pm 1 \), consistent with the critical points of the TFIM.
+In Fig.~\ref{fig:phase-diagramconc1} (a), for \( J_3 = 0 \), the concurrence peak corresponds to QCP \( h \approx \pm 1 \), consistent with the critical points of the TFIM.
 The entanglement gets maximized at the critical point, resulting in a peak in the concurrence profile \cite{Sachdev_2011}.
-Once the three-spin interaction is introduced through \( J_3 \), the peaks of concurrence shift to $h \approx J_3 +1$ and $h \approx J_3 -1$, and as $J_3$ increases, the left peak tends towards $h=0$ from the negative side and the right peak moves away from $h=0$ to the positive side.
-We see a small peak around $h \approx \frac{J_3}{1 - 4J_3}$ for $J_3$ around $0.25$.
+Once the three-spin interaction is introduced through \( J_3 \), the peaks of concurrence shift hence the QCPs shift to $h \approx J_3 +1$ and $h \approx J_3 -1$, and as $J_3$ increases, the left peak tends towards $h=0$ from the negative side and the right peak moves away from $h=0$ to the positive side.
+We see a small peaks in concurrence which corresponds to QCP $h \approx \frac{J_3}{1 - 4J_3}$ for $J_3$ around $0.25$.
 As \( J_3 \) increases, when $J_3 >0.5$, see Fig.\ref{fig:phase-diagramconc1} (b), the concurrence peak shifts to more negative values of $h$ following \( h = -J_3 \) critical line of the phase diagram.
 There exist intermediate peaks around $h=0$ bearing the signature of the phase boundary between incommensurate and commensurate phases.
 However, the critical line $h = J_3-1$ also impacts the concurrence in this intermediate window.
 The right side peaks are associated with $h = J_3+1$ phase boundary.

 Importantly, the three-spin dominated incommensurate phase yields vanishingly small concurrence.
 Upon increasing $J_3$ further, as shown in Figs. \ref{fig:phase-diagramconc1} (c,d), we find the region with zero concurrence increases, representing the widened nature of the three-spin dominated incommensurate phase.
 The left (right) most peak is caused by $h= -J_3$ ($h = J_3+1$) critical line, while the intermediate peak is dominated by $h = J_3-1$ critical line as $J_3$ increases.